TITIKAXME Bonita Chan

 If you have not become a trainer, what would you be?

-While I am a Communications and Marketing professional aside from being a Yoga Instructor, I also aspire to be a philanthropist!
-It is something that I strive to become and I am proud to say that I have begun my philanthropic journey with Traveling Mat Yoga.
+A Philanthropist!
+I strive to become a leader in my community and I am proud to say that I have begun my philanthropic journey with Traveling Mat Yoga.